 Analysis of the results indicates that, despite the state-of-the-art performance of the ablation procedure and strict electrical and pharmacological validation testing, 70% of the trial patients had gaps one month after the first procedure.
 EPD’s D700 correctly detected gaps in real time during the index ablation procedure in 7 out of the 14 patients.

-“We are very excited about these results,” said Dr. Yitzhack Schwartz, Chief Medical Director at EP Dynamics Research.
+“We are very excited about these results,” said Dr. Yitzhack Schwartz, Chief Medical Director at EPD’s R&D subsidiary.
 “In this case, an operator leveraging our real-time gap detection technology and treating these identified gaps before edema formation could have potentially reached durable isolation in 13 out of 20 patients (65%) instead of 6 patients (30%), thus significantly improving the efficacy of the procedure.”

 About atrial fibrillation

-Atrial fibrillation (AF) is an abnormal heart rhythm which is characterized by irregular and rapid beating.
-As the most common arrhythmia, it affects about 3% of the population in North America and Europe and is the second leading cause of stroke.
+Atrial fibrillation (AF) is an abnormal heart rhythm characterized by an irregular and rapid heartbeat.
+As the most common form of arrhythmia, it affects about 3% of the population in North America and Europe, and is the second leading cause of stroke.

-EP Dynamics (EPD), a member of the Hobart Group companies, is dedicated to improving the efficacy and efficiency of minimally invasive catheter-based procedures performed to treat cardiac arrhythmias.
-EPD is developing a proprietary dielectric-based platform that enables the measurement of the permanency, transmurality and continuity of cardiac AF ablation lesions, thereby significantly improving the efficacy of AF ablation.
-The platform also provides an estimated ablation depth, reports catheter contact quality and gives an accurate 3D localization of EP catheters.
+EPD Solutions (EPD), a member of the Hobart Group companies, is dedicated to improving the efficacy and efficiency of minimally invasive catheter-based procedures performed to treat cardiac arrhythmia.
 For more information, please visit www.epd-medical.com.